 Did you know?

-Our very own coach Penney took athletes from schools to the first games in 1969!
+One of our own coaches, Penney, took athletes from schools to the first games in 1969!
 Here is what she had to say:

 “I took a team to those 1969 Games in Toronto – another teacher and I took six students from the school where we worked (in Beaconsfield, Que.) to compete in Track and Field and Swimming.
 We travelled to Toronto by train, stayed at the Royal York and we had a blast.
 I’m not sure how we found out about the games but we did and it was a great experience for everyone.
 Most of my athletes had never been on a train before, nor stayed in a hotel with an elevator nor chosen food from a buffet – or even been away from home overnight before.
 Things were very different in those days.”